Robinlovelace/open-gat/README.md

 # Software ecosystems

-Many of the tools presented in the previous section fit into one or more software ‘ecosystems’, by which we mean communities of software developers linked by an overarching organisation, technology or language.
-Software is not developed in isolation but in a social context (Dhir and Dhir 2017), three of these ecosystems from which several open source tools for geographic analysis in transport planning have — R, Python and QGIS — are described below.
+Many of the tools presented in the previous section fit into one or more software ‘ecosystems’, communities of software developers linked by an overarching organisation, technology or language.
+Software is not developed in isolation but in a social context (Dhir and Dhir 2017).
+While some of the most popular tools shown in Table
+<a href="#open-tools"><strong>??</strong></a> arose from new contexts
+(Rust is not generally seen as a language for data analysis, alone transport planning for example), such ecosystems can be important for longevity of projects, support and getting new people involved in the software development process.
+Three software ecosystems — R, Python and QGIS — account for over half of the projects presented in Table

-Other open source ecosystems include those surrounding the languages JavaScript, Julia and Rust, and the GUI-based Java traffic management system [IRIS](http://iris.dot.state.mn.us/).
-R, Python and QGIS ecosystems were selected due to their maturity, wide uptake in industry and academia and, above all, for their mature support for geographic analysis.
+<a href="#open-tools"><strong>??</strong></a>.
+Other open source
+ecosystems include those surrounding the languages JavaScript, Julia and Rust, and the GUI-based Java traffic management system [IRIS](http://iris.dot.state.mn.us/).
+These were selected due to their maturity, relatively low barrier to entry wide uptake in industry and academia and, above all, for their support for geographic data analysis.
 <!-- They have also seen impressive growth in popularity over the past decade, suggesting they are future proof. -->

 ## R